playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/mesh-detection.md

 * Occlusion
 * Procedural effects

-This API provides a list of meshes, their geometry, transformation, and semantic labeling.
+This API provides a list of meshes, their geometry, transformation and semantic labeling.

 The underlying system can provide pre-captured data as well as provide real-time reconstruction depending on the underlying system implementation.